General Surgery Residency: Application Process

 - Medical experience in the United States.

-We offer up to three non-designated preliminary PGY-1 positions.
-Overall, preliminary residents have valued their PGY-1 year at Spartanburg.
-Recent designated residents continued their training in specialties as anesthesiology, PM & R, and radiology.
+We offer up to three non-designated preliminary positions.
+Overall, preliminary residents have valued their time at Spartanburg.
+Recent designated residents continued their training in specialties as anesthesiology, PM & R, radiology and surgery.

-Non-designated PGY-1 residents have the same responsibilities and opportunities as our categorical residents.
-Occasionally, a designated PGY-1 may be scheduled for specific rotations which would facilitate their eventual career goals.
+Non-designated residents have the same responsibilities and opportunities as our categorical residents.

 Externships to medical and osteopathic medical students from accredited US medical schools are important in contributing to the educational experience for all involved.
 Often students rotating here match into Spartanburg Regional residency programs.